 A word of caution

 If your firm lacks discipline or is not well managed, there’s little point in establishing a key account management program or even nominating client relationship managers.
-The framework will only be ignored and your clients will soon see through the pretense.
+The framework will only be ignored and your clients will soon see through the pretence.